UrielDiaz1/babyC-Compiler/README.md

    `diff test1.iloc test1_ref.iloc`

 # Cleaning Files
-1. To delete some of the auto-generated or junk files, run the following command:
+1. To delete some of the auto-generated or junk files, run the following command:<br />
    `make clean`

 2. The make clean command will only delete files with the following extensions: